 You need a professional-looking website.
 It doesn't have to cost an arm and a leg to get a decent looking website.
 If you're willing to do the work, you can learn to put something that looks quite professional together for yourself.
 I'm always teaching myself new things when it comes to website development and you can too!†Nevertheless, even if you decide your time is better spent elsewhere, go ahead and set a little bit of money aside and hire someone to help you set up a site that you can maintain yourself.
 Your website might be the first place a potential reader comes into contact with you before ever even reading one of your books.
 You just don't want it to look amateurish.

 - You need fresh content.
 Give readers a reason to keep coming back.
 If your site is nothing but a billboard advertising your current books, they'll (maybe) spend a few minutes looking to see what all is there, but that'll be the end of it.
 Ideally, you'll have a subscription form of some sort for your e-mail list.
 Joanna has some great information about that right here.
 While you write fresh content, try to keep it timeless.
-That way, you can employee a fantastic auto-sharing plugin like Revive Old Post, which will automatically (and randomly) share your content on the social media networks of your choosing based on a schedule you set up.
+That way, you can employ a fantastic auto-sharing plugin like Revive Old Post, which will automatically (and randomly) share your content on the social media networks of your choosing based on a schedule you set up.

 - You need a mobile-friendly site.
 See number 1.
 Here's some advice on how to make your site mobile-friendly.